devgeeks/phonegap-topcoat-react-getting-started/README.md

 Restarting the hot reloading server (`npm start` again) will show that the Topcoat CSS has already changed the look of the app a little.

 Next, we will add the `phonegap-topcoat-react` components:

+_Note: Be sure you have run `npm install && npm run build` in your local clone of `phonegap-topcoat-react` before continuing..._

 ```
 npm install /path/to/phonegap-topcoat-react --save